Individual Income Filing Requirements

-- you received income for the taxable year from North Carolina sources that was attributable to ownership of any interest in real or tangible personal property in the State or derived from a business, trade, profession, or occupation carried on in North Carolina, or is derived from gambling activities in this State and whose total income from all sources -- both inside and outside -- the State exceeds the amount for your filing status shown in the Filing Requirements Chart.
+- you received income for the taxable year from North Carolina sources that was attributable to ownership of any interest in real or tangible personal property in the State or derived from a business, trade, profession, or occupation carried on in North Carolina, or is derived from gambling activities in this State and your total income from all sources both inside and outside the State, exceeds the amount for your filing status shown in the Filing Requirements Chart.

 I had North Carolina income tax withheld, but my income is less than what is shown in the Filing Requirements Chart.
 Do I have to file?

 - If you had North Carolina income tax withheld during the year but your income is below the amount required for filing shown in the Filing Requirement Chart, you must still file a return to receive a refund of the tax withheld.

 I wasn't required to file a federal income tax return; do I still have to file a North Carolina return?

 - If you were not required to file a federal income tax return but your gross income from all sources both inside and outside of North Carolina equals or exceeds the amount for your filing status shown in the Filing Requirements Chart you are required to file a North Carolina return.
 You must complete a federal return and attach it to your North Carolina income tax return to show how your adjusted gross income and deductions were determined.

 I'm married.
 Do my spouse and I have to file a joint return?

 - You and your spouse must file a joint return if:

 - you filed a joint federal income tax return AND;